 Somehow, though the character was now more consistent with other pages, the joy was gone.
 Somehow, the Leonard I loved was no longer there.
 At the eleventh hour I raised Fuzzy Leonard from the dead.
 I must have very fine necromancy skills because he was just as loveable as I remembered him to be, and he didn’t show any zombie tendencies at all.

-I do realise that if I found it easy I wouldn’t be conflicted about it…
+Character continuity… I’m conflicted about it.
+I dorealise that if I found it easy I wouldn’t be conflicted about it… Did Charles Schultz ever have these problems?

 A book about summer and family… and cicadas of course